danielsaidi/Sheeeeeeeeet/README.md

 ## About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for creating custom action sheets.
-It comes with some built-in items and can be extended with custom items that are more specific to your app as well.
+It comes with a collection of built-in items and can be extended with your own custom items.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-Sheeeeeeeeet can be styled to look just like normal `UIKit` action sheets or way different.
-You can apply a global style and override it with an individual style for each action sheet.
+Sheeeeeeeeet can be styled to look just like normal `UIAlertController`s, or way different.
+You can apply a global style that applies to all sheets then override it for each action sheet.
+You can also apply custom styles to specific items.

-By the end of this `README.md`, this project will have you saying [Sheeeeeeeeet][SheeeeeeeeetRef]!

 ## Installation

 ### [CocoaPods](CocoaPods)

+Add this to your `Podfile` then run `pod install`:

 ```ruby
 pod 'Sheeeeeeeeet'
 ```

+Remember to use the generated workspace (not the project file) after installing.

 ### [Carthage](Carthage)

+Add this to your `Cartfile` then run `carthage update --platform iOS`:

 ```
 github "danielsaidi/Sheeeeeeeeet"
 ```

+Once the update completes, link in the built framework from `Carthage/Build`.

 ### Manual installation